Gisele Pelicot’s ex-husband, other defendants found guilty in rape trial

 Pelicot has become a feminist champion in France as the historic case has profoundly shaken the country over the past several months.

-“I wanted all women who are rape victims to say to themselves: ‘Mrs Pelicot did it, so we can do it too’,” she told the court in October.
+“I wanted all women who are rape victims to say to themselves: ‘Mrs Pelicot did it, so we can do it too,’” she told the court in October.

 She now uses her maiden name, but during the trial has asked the media to use her former name as a married woman.